We’ve had ants. Lots of ants! You know…those industrious little 6-legged annoyances that come seeking crumbs.

-It is possible to create a homemade ant trap using boric acid powder and sugar.
+It is quick and easy to create a safe, but effective homemade ant trap using boric acid powder and sugar.

-These traps can be very effective against many types of insects (including cockroaches and silverfish), but are especially good with the small ants that are commonly found in kitchens.
+These traps are reported to work against many types of insects (including cockroaches and silverfish), but are especially good with the small ants that are commonly found in kitchens.
 Making your own ant traps can save you money and is very frugal, as most of the store-bought insecticides are essentially the same thing.

 Thoroughly mix the white sugar, water, and boric acid in a small bowl.
 Dip a cotton ball into the mixture, let the excess drip off (but don’t squeeze it dry), and place it on wax paper or a plate right in front of the ants’ entry point(s).
 If you see a line of ants in your kitchen place the bait directly in the line.

 The worker ants gather the boric acid when it’s mixed with your bait (in this case sugar) and carry it back to the colony and queen(s) to share, killing many ants at once.

 Note: (2015) Do you see the boric acid I spread at the baseboard (below)?
 Well, I don’t have to do that anymore, b/c there is not bait for them to eat.
 They need to eat it.
 No more cleanup and concern for pets and little ones.